369webforall/HTML-Tutorial/README.md

 ### Editors

-So the first thing you'll need is an editor to edit your jazz.
-There's tons of options out there.
+So the first thing you'll need is an editor to edit your code.
+There's tons of options out there, i will be using Visual Studio Code.

  * [Visual Studio Code](https://code.visualstudio.com/) - This is what I typically use.
 It's open source and has TONS of extensions available.